 The smaller top floats can be very hard to see at times and are usually not recommended, however, some anglers like them because they sit lower in the water and are less likely to get pushed around by heavy winds.
 Personally, I don’t believe that’s a common issue which is why I don’t ever recommend flat top floats or low-profile floats.

 Float Angles For More Fishing

 Having the float angled properly in the water when fishing will greatly increase how many fish you will catch so it’s important to know this and some floats help you do this better.

-There are certain angles that are bad and will mean less fish and certain angles that are good and will help you catch more fish.
+There are certain angles that are bad and will mean fewer fish and certain angles that are good and will help you catch more fish.
 Check out the How To Centerpin Fish page for details on how to fish your float properly.